aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.saving/metafilerenderingoptions/scale_wmf_fonts_to_metafile_size/_index.md

 When WMF metafiles are displayed in MS Word, fonts may be scaled according to actual metafile size on the page.

-When this value is set to ``true``, Aspose.Words emulates font scaling according to metafile size on the page.
+When this value is set to ``True``, Aspose.Words emulates font scaling according to metafile size on the page.

-When this value is set to ``false``, Aspose.Words displays the fonts as metafile is rendered to its default size.
+When this value is set to ``False``, Aspose.Words displays the fonts as metafile is rendered to its default size.

 This option is used only when metafile is rendered as vector graphics.

-The default value is ``true``.
+The default value is ``True``.